-There are serious differences between smaller business and enterprise wireless environments.
+There are serious differences between small business and enterprise WLAN.
 At the same time, defining “enterprise” can be tricky.

 For where we’re going in this piece, enterprise equals big as measured by client device counts and diversity, complicated when it comes to security, and critical when it comes to uptime and stability.